Things to Do in Loch Lomond & Trossachs National Park

 Stirling is a small yet historically significant city in central Scotland.

-Visit Stirling Castle at the top of Castle Hill for exhibitions in this 12th-century royal building.
+Visit Stirling Castle at the top of Castle Hill for exhibitions in this 12th-century royal building and the Old Stirling Bridge over the River Forth.

-See The National Wallace Monument which celebrates Sir William Wallace is a prominent feature in the Stirling landscape.
+The National Wallace Monument, which celebrates Sir William Wallace, is a prominent feature in the Stirling landscape.

-Stirling also features in our guide to staycations in Scotland.
+Stirling is also featured in our guide to staycations in Scotland.

 How to Get to Loch Lomond